keijiro/TextureUpdateExample/README.md

 ---------------------

-At the moment of Unity 2018.3, the CustomTextureUpdate callback is only available in Direct3D 11, Metal, OpenGL ES, and Nintendo Switch.
-For other platforms (Vulkan, other consoles, etc.), you have to implement the plugin without using this interface.
+At the moment of Unity 2018.3, the CustomTextureUpdate callback is only available in Direct3D 11, Metal, OpenGL (Core/ES), and Nintendo Switch.
+It's also available on Vulkan from Unity 2019.1.
+For other platforms, you have to implement the plugin without using this interface.